Busting the Myths of Franchising

 They love the business

-I’ve heard different opinions on this.
+I've heard different opinions on this.
 While CEO of Naf Naf Grill, Paul Damico told me without question that his top performers had a passion for their food and the experience they provide.
-I heard similar sentiments from Erin Walter, director of marketing at Global Franchise Group.
-Their best franchisees also love delighting customers with their brands’ comfort foods and treats.
-When I asked Tropical Smoothie Cafe’s CEO Charles Watson what his top franchisees have in common, the first thing he said was “passion for the brand.”
+I heard similar sentiments from Erin Walter, vice president of brand marketing at Freddy's Frozen Custard & Steakburgers.
+Their best franchisees also love delighting guests with Freddy's comfort foods and custard treats."
+When I asked Tropical Smoothie Cafe's CEO Charles Watson what his top franchisees have in common, the first thing he said was "passion for the brand."

 My take is that what franchisees love about their business is less important than that they love something.
 Whether it's the product, the process or the people, some element of their business should jumpstart their heart.
 Running a franchise is tough.
 It's important to balance the challenges you face with something personally meaningful to make the difficult times worthwhile.

 Online Scams Are More Sophisticated Than Ever.
 Here's How to Shop Safely on Black Friday and Cyber Monday, According to a Cyber Intelligence Expert.

 This Guy Saved Barbie From Cultural Extinction.
 He Did It by Asking One Big Question.